nasserfj58/frontend-nanodegree-feedreader/README.md

 I tested that the loadFeed() method load at least one entry by checking that the div with feed class has more than 0 entry.

 ### For the fourth one:
-I tested that that if you call loadFeed() twice with different parameters, the content will change
+I tested that if you call loadFeed() twice with different parameters, the content will change.

 ## References:
 - https://jasmine.github.io/2.0/introduction.html